 - 1. Providers of hosting services and providers of interpersonal communications services shall diligently identify, analyse and assess, for each such service that they offer, the risk of use of the service for the purpose of online child sexual abuse. - 2.
-When carrying out a risk assessment, the provider shall take into account, in particular: - (a) any previously identified instances of use of its services for the purpose of online child sexual abuse; - (b) the existence and implementation by the provider of a policy and the availability of functionalities to address the risk referred to in paragraph 1, including through the following: - prohibitions and restrictions laid down in the terms and conditions; - measures taken to enforce such prohibitions and restrictions; - functionalities enabling age verification; - functionalities enabling parental control or parental consent mechanisms; - functionalities enabling users to flag online child sexual abuse to the provider through tools that are easily accessible and age-appropriate; - functionalities enabling the providers the compilation and generation of relevant statistical information for assessment purposes. - (c) the manner in which users use the service and the impact thereof on that risk; - (d) the manner in which the provider designed and operates the service, including the business model, governance and relevant systems and processes, and the impact thereof on that risk;
+When carrying out a risk assessment, the provider shall take into account, in particular: - (a) any previously identified instances of use of its services for the purpose of online child sexual abuse; - (b) the existence and implementation by the provider of a policy and the availability of functionalities to address the risk referred to in paragraph 1, including through the following: - prohibitions and restrictions laid down in the terms and conditions; - measures taken to enforce such prohibitions and restrictions; - functionalities enabling age verification; - functionalities enabling parental control or parental consent mechanisms; - functionalities enabling users to flag notify online child sexual abuse to the provider through tools that are easily accessible and age-appropriate; - measures taken to ensure a robust and swift process to handle notified potential child sexual abuse; - functionalities enabling the providers the compilation and generation of relevant statistical information for assessment purposes. - (c) the manner in which users use the service and the impact thereof on that risk; - (ca) age appropriate measures taken by the provider to promote users' media-digital literacy and safe use of the service;

-(da) the availability of functionalities enabling users to share images or videos with other users,

-- (e) with respect to the risk of solicitation of children: - (i) the extent to which the service is used or is likely to be used by children; - (ii) where the service is used by children, the different age groups of the child users and the risk of solicitation of children in relation to those age groups; - (iii) the availability of functionalities creating or reinforcing the risk of solicitation of children, including the following functionalities: - enabling users to search for other users and, in particular, for adult users to search for child users; - enabling users to establish contact with other users directly, in particular through private communications; - enabling users to share images or videos with other users, in particular through private communications. - 3.
+- (d) the manner in which the provider designed and operates the service, including the business model, governance and relevant systems and processes, and the impact thereof on that risk; - (da) the availability of functionalities enabling users to share images or videos with other users, in particular through private communications, and of functionalities enabling the providers to assess how easily, quickly, and widely such material may be disseminated further by means of the service; - (e) with respect to the risk of solicitation of children: - (i) the extent to which the service is used or is likely to be used by children; - (ii) where the service is used by children, the different age groups of the child users and the risk of solicitation of children in relation to those age groups; - (iii) the availability of functionalities creating or reinforcing the risk of solicitation of children, including the following functionalities: - enabling users to search for other users and, in particular, for adult users to search for child users; - enabling users to establish contact with other users directly, in particular through private communications. - enabling users to share images or videos with other users, in particular through private communications. - 3.
 The provider may request the EU Centre to perform an analysis of representative, anonymized data samples to identify potential online child sexual abuse, to support the risk assessment.

 The costs incurred by the EU Centre for the performance of such an analysis shall be borne by the requesting provider.
 However, the EU Centre shall bear those costs where the provider is a micro, small or medium-sized enterprise, provided the request is reasonably necessary to support the risk assessment.
+The EU Centre shall make available information to providers to determine those costs.

-The Commission shall be empowered to adopt delegated acts in accordance with Article 86 in order to supplement this Regulation with the necessary detailed rules on the determination and charging of those costs and the application of the exemption for micro, small and medium-sized enterprises.
+The Commission shall be empowered to adopt delegated acts in accordance with Article 86 in order to supplement this Regulation with the necessary detailed rules on the determination and charging of those costs, the information to be provided and the application of the exemption for micro, small and medium-sized enterprises.